yuri-schmaltz/Wan2GP/README.md

 ```bash
 python gradio_server.py --lora-preset  mylorapreset.lset # where 'mylorapreset.lset' is a preset stored in the 'loras' folder
 ```

-Please note that command line parameters *--lora-weight* and *--lora-multiplier* have been deprecated since they are redundant with presets.

 You will find prebuilt Loras on https://civitai.com/ or you will be able to build them with tools such as kohya or onetrainer.